-One of the new projects the Queensland Government and the Building Commission (Victoria) wanted us to research is the business drivers for industry to take-up or move to 3D CAD business information models.
+One of the new projects the Queensland Government and the Building Commission (Victoria) wanted us to research was the business drivers for industry to take up or move to 3D CAD business information models.
 Australia is lagging behind in this vital area.
 There are significant productivity gains to be made, so understanding why industry is not embracing this new technology is important.

-Another new project will research OH&S practices at the design, procurement, construction and commissioning stages of construction in order to develop a voluntary code of practice for the industry.
-Our project partners John Holland and Bovis Lend Lease invited us do this vital work for an Engineers Australia-initiated taskforce that involves all the key industry groups and is led by Leighton Holdings COO, Bill Wild.
+Another new project will research OH&S practices at the design, procurement, construction, and commissioning stages of construction, in order to develop a voluntary code of practice for the industry.
+Our project partners John Holland and Bovis Lend Lease invited us do this vital work for an Engineers Australia-initiated taskforce that involves all the key industry groups and is led by Leighton Holdings chief operating officer Bill Wild.

-At the Australian Construction Industry Forum (ACIF) conference in July we launched a new step-by-step guide to stimulating innovation in the construction industry.
-Entitled Innovate Now, the booklet is the culmination of three years' research by the BRITE Project involving 400 businesses, 14 government organisations, eight industry associations and four universities.
+At the Australian Construction Industry Forum (ACIF) conference in July, we launched a new step-by-step guide to stimulating innovation in the construction industry.
+Entitled Innovate Now, the booklet is the culmination of three years' research by the BRITE Project, involving 400 businesses, 14 government organisations, eight industry associations, and four universities.

-Another of our projects has created a two-day workshop about relationship management in project delivery based on its research.
+Another of our projects has created a two-day workshop about relationship management in project delivery, based on its research.
 Several of our partners, including John Holland, are interested in providing the course for staff.
 We're also talking to several industry groups about offering it to members.

-In Melbourne on 22 September, another of our project teams, led by Dean Cipolla from John Holland, will detail the findings of a two-year study into construction site safety culture at a symposium for industry leaders.
+In Melbourne on September 22, another of our project teams, led by Dean Cipolla from John Holland, will detail the findings of a two-year study into construction-site safety culture at a symposium for industry leaders.
 The Minister for Employment and Workplace Relations, Kevin Andrews, and the Federal Safety Commissioner, Tom Fisher, will be guest speakers.

-The Sydney Opera House Facility Management Exemplar project is also nearing completion.
-Led by Facility Management Association (FMA) of Australia chairman and Rider Hunt Terotech managing director, Stephen Ballesty, the project team are conducting workshops to detail the project results in October in Brisbane (23rd), Sydney (24th) and Melbourne (25th).
+The Sydney Opera House Facility Management

+Exemplar project is also nearing completion.
+Led by Facility Management Association of Australia (FMAA) chairman and Rider Hunt Terotech managing director Stephen Ballesty, the project team is conducting workshops to detail the project results in October in Brisbane (October 23), Sydney (24) and Melbourne (25).